FastTrack™ Strategic Planning System

 Readiness Score: 0%

-To change your action steps and/or those responsible and start and complete dates, go to the 12-Month Action Steps Section.
+To change your action steps and/or owners and start and complete dates, go to the 12-Month Action Steps Section.
 Otherwise, this is your roadmap for implementation.
 You will have further opportunities to update it in your monthly check-ins and in your quarterly progress assessments.

 What is a Milestone?
 While your Objectives describe the ongoing conditions of success (e.g., "A strong financial position"), Milestones are the major, specific achievements that prove you are on your way.
 They are the most important signposts on your implementation map.